pingcap/docs-cn/sql-statements/sql-statement-select.md

 ## MySQL compatibility

 - The syntax `SELECT ...
 INTO @variable` is not supported.
-- The syntax `SELECT ...
-GROUP BY ...
-WITH ROLLUP` is not supported.
 - The syntax `SELECT ..
 GROUP BY expr` does not imply `GROUP BY expr ORDER BY expr` as it does in MySQL 5.7.
 TiDB instead matches the behavior of MySQL 8.0 and does not imply a default order.
 - The syntax `SELECT ...
 TABLESAMPLE ...` is a TiDB extension and not supported by MySQL.